hy02115/sysPerformance/+stoch_degrad_proc/Degradation Processes.md

-In reliability, a degradation process invovles to a kind of stochastic process used for deterioration modeling.
+In reliability, a degradation process invovles to a stochastic process used for deterioration modeling.